-Where counselling is required, the Project Director shall organise counselling services through the Employee Assistance Program.
+Where counselling is required, the Project Manager shall organise counselling services through the Employee Assistance Program.
 Counselling will be undertaken by appropriate qualified Counsellors.
 Depending upon the size of the site and closeness of the employees such counselling may be required on an on-going basis particularly in the case of a fatality.
 Individuals who are badly affected will be identified so they receive special attention.

-AWE's Employee Assistance Program (offered through MEND Services) - This is a free, professional, confidential counselling service to help resolve personal or work-related issues that may be experienced by a worker or a member of the worker's family.
+A W Edwards' Employee Assistance Program (provided by MEND Services).
+This is a free service to A W Edwards' employees and offers a professional, confidential counselling service to help resolve personal or work-related issues that may be experienced by a worker or a member of the worker's family.